March 21, 2018

 The Plan is to be updated every five years with a full public review.
 While any change to the intent of the plan requires public review, minor changes can be requested and are handled by the Peace River Regional Resource Management Committee.

-The ERCB responds to AWA’s letter requesting that Home Oil’s well licenses be rescinded: “The Board has decided not to initiate a review of the subject well licenses at this time.
+In March, the ERCB responds to AWA’s letter requesting that Home Oil’s well licenses be rescinded: “The Board has decided not to initiate a review of the subject well licenses at this time.
 Home has therefore been advised it may proceed with the remainder of its drilling program for this winter season.”

-In letters to the ERCB, AWA and the Western Canada Wilderness Committee request that the ERCB rescind the approved well licenses for Home Oil in the Caribou Mountains until a full public hearing is conducted and a comprehensive environmental assessment has been done.
+In February, through letters to the ERCB, AWA and the Western Canada Wilderness Committee request that the ERCB rescind the approved well licenses for Home Oil in the Caribou Mountains until a full public hearing is conducted and a comprehensive environmental assessment has been done.

 “The Strategy for Conservation of Woodland Caribou in Alberta” is drafted by the provincial wildlife management agency.
 Few recommendations from this report are adopted, and the plan receives considerable criticism from government agencies, public groups, and industry.

-A multi-stakeholder committee known as the Woodland Caribou Conservation Strategy Development Committee (WCCSDC) is formed to scope issues and develop yet another provincial woodland caribou conservation strategy.
+In November, a multi-stakeholder committee known as the Woodland Caribou Conservation Strategy Development Committee (WCCSDC) is formed to scope issues and develop yet another provincial woodland caribou conservation strategy.